theodoremoreland/NodeJsQuiz/README.md

 <img src="presentation/thumbnail.png" width="650">

-_This program was originally a homework assignment at LaunchCode's Lc101 (2019) originally named "Candidate Testing", which was a trivia quiz on random topics (written in Node.js).
-Since then, the subject of the quiz became Node.js itself and web client support was added._
+_This program is based on a homework assignment for LaunchCode's Lc101 (2019).
+The assignment was named "Candidate Testing", which involved creating a trivia quiz on random topics (written in Node.js)._

 ## Table of Contents